Jorge Soler Player Props: Marlins vs. Phillies

-The Miami Marlins and Jorge Soler, who went 0-for-4 last time in action, battle Matt Strahm and the Philadelphia Phillies at Citizens Bank Park, Monday at 6:40 PM ET.
+The Miami Marlins and Jorge Soler, who went 0-for-3 last time in action, battle Aaron Nola and the Philadelphia Phillies at Citizens Bank Park, Tuesday at 6:40 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Mets.
+He had a hitless performance in his previous game (0-for-3) against the Phillies.

 Jorge Soler Game Info & Props vs. the Phillies